Top 5 Hard Hat Accessories for Construction Workers

 5. Hard Hat Liner

 Wearing a hard hat is required on site, no matter the weather.
 If it’s blazing hot or freezing cold, there are liners and inserts that can help keep you comfortable all day long.
 Always try on liners with a hard hat to test comfort and fit.

 For The Cold

 To keep you warm, hard hat liners are pretty basic.
-They vary in style, from full head and face covers, head and neck covers, or just head covers.
-There are even “tube” like covers which come up and cover the brim of your hard hat.
+They vary in style, from full head and face covers, head and neck covers, or just headcovers.
+There are even “tube” like covers that come up and cover the brim of your hard hat.
 Whatever you prefer, there is definitely a style out there that fits you, your job, and what level of warmth and comfort you’re looking for

 Often made of wool or fleece, it’s important to consider comfort and fit when buying a winter liner.
 Because hard hats work by being able to sit properly on your head, a liner cannot be too bulky or interfere with the suspension at all.
 Thinsulate material is a great way to reduce bulk while increasing warmth and comfort.

 For The Heat

 Cooling inserts come in all shapes, sizes and designs-just like the winter liners.
 If coverage is a top concern, full shades and neck protectors are a great option.
 Other cooling accessories like mesh cooling liners and gel pads that you freeze overnight are other creative ways to keep cool.

 Just like with winter liners, always put comfort and fit first.

 Accessories or not, taking care of your hard hat is an easy way to keep yourself safe on the job.
 Inspect it often for signs of damage or wear.
 Clean off dirt and grime using mild soap and warm water.
 Clean both the shell itself as well as the suspension.
 Rinse it clean and wipe or air dry after cleaning.